 Is it ethical to sue the NHS?

-The NHS – created from the ideal that good healthcare should be available to all at their point of need – is one of our proudest achievements, not just from a medical perspective, but also for social justice.
+The NHS was created from the ideal that good healthcare should be available to everyone in their time of need.
+It’s one of our proudest achievements, not just from a medical perspective, but also for social justice.
 So, if something does go wrong, is it ethical to sue the NHS?

-So why do people sue the NHS?
+Why do people sue the NHS?

 Sometimes it’s enough to make a complaint.
 Every NHS organisation has a complaints procedure and you have the right to have your complaint heard.